eProsima/DDS-Record-Replay/docs/rst/recording/user_interface/usage.rst

     *   - Reload Timer
         - The configuration file will be |br|
-          automatically reloaded according |br|
+          automatically reloaded |br|
-          to the specified time period.
+          according to the specified |br|
+          time period.
         - ``-r``, ``--reload-time``
         - Unsigned Integer
         - ``0``